 This program typically involves collecting soil and groundwater samples to determine the lateral and vertical extent of the contaminated area.
 Samples are analyzed for organic, inorganic, and radiological contaminants, and the analytical results are compared with guidance, standards, cleanup goals, or background concentrations.
 Areas where impacts have been confirmed are fully characterized and, if necessary, remediated to mitigate continuing impacts.
-Followup monitoring of groundwater is conducted in accordance with a Record of Decision with the regulatory agencies.
+Follow-up monitoring of groundwater is conducted in accordance with a ROD with the regulatory agencies (see Chapter 7 and SER Volume II, Groundwater Status Report, for details).